Hofstede’s 6 Cultural Dimensions Examples

 People certainly accept unequal power distribution in society.
 In contrast, people complain about unequal power distribution.

-The political leader and organizational boss are autocratic people.
-The political leader and organizational boss are democratic people.
+The political leader and organizational Boss are autocratic people.
+The political leader and organizational Boss are democratic people.

 For example, high power distance cultures exist in Bangladesh, China, India, Singapore, Malaysia, and Arab countries.
 For example, low power distance cultures exist in Austria, Israel, Denmark, New Zealand, Norway, Germany, and the United Kingdom.